Manipal-OSF/website/backend/SERVER_CONFIG.md

 ## Note

-- Can add prometheus and grafana to docker-compose to log and monitor the server
+- Can add Prometheus and Grafana to log and monitor the server
-- Can possibly move mongodb after we get sufficient funds to the server so as to avoid the headache of configuring the IP.
+- Can possibly move MongoDB to the server so as to avoid the headache of configuring the IP.